pinggao187/zoo-readthedocs/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 For users who need to do inference, aka. predict data only, the environment is ready.

 ### 2. Configuration
-#### How to Config
+#### Set up cluster
+Cluster Serving uses Flink cluster, make sure you have it according to [Installation](#1-installation).

+For docker user, the cluster should be already started.
+You could use `netstat -tnlp | grep 8081` to check if Flink REST port is working, if not, call `$FLINK_HOME/bin/start-cluster.sh` to start Flink cluster.

+If you need to start Flink on yarn, refer to [Flink on Yarn](https://ci.apache.org/projects/flink/flink-docs-stable/deployment/resource-providers/yarn.html), or K8s, refer to [Flink on K8s](https://ci.apache.org/projects/flink/flink-docs-stable/deployment/resource-providers/standalone/kubernetes.html) at Flink official documentation.

+If you use Flink standalone, call `$FLINK_HOME/bin/start-cluster.sh` to start Flink cluster.

+#### Configuration file
 After [Installation](#1-installation), you will see a config file `config.yaml` in your current working directory.
 This file contains all the configurations that you can customize for your Cluster Serving.
 See an example of `config.yaml` below.
 ```
 ## Analytics Zoo Cluster Serving Config Example

-model:
-  # model path must be set
+# model path must be provided
-  path: /opt/work/model
-params:
-  # default, 4
-  core_num:
+modelPath: /path/to/model
 ```

 #### Preparing Model
 Currently Analytics Zoo Cluster Serving supports TensorFlow, OpenVINO, PyTorch, BigDL, Caffe models.
 Supported types are listed below.

 You need to put your model file into a directory with layout like following according to model type, note that only one model is allowed in your directory.
-Then, set in `config.yaml` file with `model:path:/path/to/dir`.
+Then, set in `config.yaml` file with `modelPath:/path/to/dir`.

 **Tensorflow**
 ***Tensorflow SavedModel***